ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/nginx/installation.md

 ## Configure a site

-Where in apache you have `Virtual Hosts` and in IIS you have `bindings`, in nginx you have `server blocks`.
+Where in Apache you have `Virtual Hosts` and in IIS you have `bindings`, in NGINX you have `server blocks`.
 Each block typically configures a site.

-All config files ending in `.conf` in the `/etc/nginx/conf.d` directory will be parsed as nginx configuration files at the end of the main `/etc/nginx.conf` file.
+All config files ending in `.conf` in the `/etc/nginx/conf.d` directory will be parsed as NGINX configuration files at the end of the main `/etc/nginx.conf` file.

-The following content, if added to a file called `/etc/nginx/conf.d/mywebsite.com.conf` will start nginx listening on your default IP address for a site called `mywebsite.com` serving content out of `/var/www/vhosts/mywebsite.com/httpdocs/`.
+The following content, if added to a file called `/etc/nginx/conf.d/mywebsite.com.conf` will start NGINX listening on your default IP address for a site called `mywebsite.com` serving content out of `/var/www/vhosts/mywebsite.com/httpdocs/`.

 ```nginx